Vitebsk: Middle Ages

+Modern era

+From 1503 it was the capital of the Vitebsk Voivodeship.
+In 1569 it became part of the Polish–Lithuanian Commonwealth.
+In 1597 Vitebsk was granted Magdeburg rights and a coat of arms by Sigismund III Vasa.
+However, the rights were taken away in 1623 after the citizens revolted against the imposed Union of Brest and killed Archbishop Josaphat Kuntsevych of Polotsk.
+In 1641 Władysław IV Vasa restored Magdeburg rights.
+The city was almost completely destroyed by the Russians in 1654, during the Russo-Polish War, and in 1708, during the Great Northern War.
+In the First Partition of Poland in 1772, the Russian Empire annexed Vitebsk.

+The town once had three castles: the Upper Castle, which housed the voivode’s palace, the Lower Castle, and the Uzgorski Castle.
+The first two were destroyed by fire in 1614 but were later rebuilt; however, by the 19th century, none of the castles remained.
+In addition to raids, Vitebsk was frequently struck by fires—in the years 1335, 1614, 1629, 1680, 1698, 1707, 1733, 1752, 1757, and 1762.

 Under the Russian Empire, the historic centre of Vitebsk was rebuilt in the Neoclassical style.

 The Battle of Vitebsk was fought west of the city on 26–27 July 1812 as Napoleon attempted to engage decisively with the Russian army.
 While the French were to occupy the town for over three months (the emperor celebrating his 43rd birthday there) the Russian army was able to slip away with minimal losses towards Smolensk.

 Before World War II, Vitebsk had a significant Jewish population: according to Russian census of 1897, out of the total population of 65,900, Jews constituted 34,400 (around 52%).
 The most famous of its Jewish natives was the painter Marc Chagall (1887-1985).

-In 1919 Vitebsk was proclaimed to be part of the Socialist Soviet Republic of Byelorussia (January to February 1919), but was soon transferred to the Russian Soviet Federative Socialist Republic and later to the short-lived Lithuanian–Byelorussian Soviet Socialist Republic (February to July 1919).
+In 1919, Vitebsk was proclaimed to be part of the Socialist Soviet Republic of Byelorussia (January to February 1919), but was soon transferred to the Russian Soviet Federative Socialist Republic and later to the short-lived Lithuanian–Byelorussian Soviet Socialist Republic (February to July 1919).
 In 1924 it was returned to the Byelorussian Soviet Socialist Republic.

+World War II

-During World War II the city came under Nazi German occupation (11 July 1941 – 26 June 1944).
+During World War II, the city came under Nazi German occupation (11 July 1941 – 26 June 1944).
 During Operation Barbarossa, 22,000 Jews, or 58% of Vitebsk's Jewish population, managed to successfully evacuate to the interior of the Soviet Union, thus saving themselves from the impending Holocaust.
 Much of the old city was destroyed in the ensuing battles between the Germans and Red Army soldiers.
 Most of the remaining local Jews perished in the Vitebsk Ghetto massacre of October 1941.
-The Soviets recaptured the city during the 1944 Vitebsk–Orsha Offensive.
+The Germans also operated a Nazi prison, the Stalag 313 prisoner-of-war camp and forced labour camps in the city.
+The Soviets recaptured the city during the June 1944 Vitebsk–Orsha Offensive, as part of Operation Bagration.